Grantees

 The Learning Grove: A Transformative Outdoor Educational Space

-This PROPEL Innovation Grant project transforms the outdoor library garden at San Juan High School into The Learning Grove—a universally accessible, sustainable, outdoor learning space designed and built by students.
+This PROPEL Innovation Grant project transforms the San Juan High’s outdoor library garden into The Learning Grove—a universally accessible, sustainable, outdoor learning space designed and built by students.
 Led by the school’s construction program, the project integrates multiple disciplines, empowering students to collaborate, apply real-world skills, and create a welcoming environment for individual study, small-group collaboration, and whole-class learning that will serve the campus for years to come.

 More about David Levis